Janiel777/TI-nspire-cx-2-python-programs/README.md

 For more information you can go to the page <a href="https://education.ti.com/en/products?category=graphing-calculators" target="_blank"> Texas Instruments Graphing calculators</a>

-To download the python TI modules manual [Manual](https://github.com/Janiel777/TI-nspire-cx-2-python-programs/files/12775095/TI-Nspire_Python_Programming_Guidebook_EN.6.pdf)
+To download the python TI modules [manual](https://github.com/Janiel777/TI-nspire-cx-2-python-programs/files/12775095/TI-Nspire_Python_Programming_Guidebook_EN.6.pdf)

 # How to import the files